pyvec/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 ```

 > [note]
-> Notice that you have to find equality by two equal signs: `3 == 3`
+> Note that to test equality, you uave to use two equal signs: `3 == 3`.
-> One equal assigns value to the variable and two equals
+> One equal sign assigns a value to a variable, and two equal signs
-> are comparing values (of variables).
+> compare two values (of variables).

 <code>True</code> and <code>False</code>
 can be used directly in a program.
-Just keep an eye on capitalization.
+Just keep an eye on capitalisation.

 ```python
 print(True)